-On January 22, 2020, the Former Manager announced that Cline had entered into a binding agreement for the sale by Cline to Allegiance Coal Limited of all the shares in NECC.
-The total acquisition cost is CAD\$55.0 million to be comprised of a mix of cash, shares of Allegiance Coal Limited and deferred cash payments that will be subject to certain conditions.
-Completion of the sale was to take place before July 15, 2020 and is subject to certain conditions, including Allegiance raising start-up capital for the mine, which was estimated to be \$55.0 million at the time of the announcement.
+On January 22, 2020, Marret Asset Management Inc. (the "Former Manager") announced that Cline had entered into a binding agreement for the sale by Cline to Allegiance Coal Limited of all the shares in NECC.
+The total acquisition cost was CAD\$55.0 million to be comprised of a mix of cash, shares of Allegiance Coal Limited and deferred cash payments that will be subject to certain conditions.
+Completion of the sale was to take place before July 15, 2020 and was subject to certain conditions, including Allegiance raising start-up capital for the mine, which was estimated to be \$55.0 million at the time of the announcement.
 On June 5, 2020, the Former Manager announced that Cline had amended the binding agreement for the sale by Cline to Allegiance of all the shares of NECC with respect to, among other things, the structure of the consideration payable by Allegiance, and subsequently announced that completion of the transaction is estimated to take place before the end of October 2020.
 On October 27, 2020, the Former Manager announced that the completion of the transaction took place on October 26, 2020.
 The Company understands that it is the Former Manager's intention to direct Cline to remit the net proceeds from the transaction, less a prudent provision for any ongoing minimal Cline operating costs, to the senior bondholders (which includes the Company) as soon as practicable after receipt.
+On February 24, 2021, the Company received \$0.5 million from the Former Manager in connection with the sale of Cline.
 The distribution by the Company of any proceeds received from the Cline transaction will be made in accordance with the terms of the indenture governing the CVRs.